Jabal Malaika (The Mountain of Angels) & The Battlefield of Badr

 Best Time to Visit

 The area is arid and can be very hot.
-Ensure you have water.
-Facilities (restrooms, small shops) are available in the town of Badr.
+Ensure you carry sufficient water, sunscreen, and appropriate clothing.
+Basic facilities such as restrooms and small shops are available in the town of Badr.

 Etiquette